 Ticket exchanges and refunds

 Tickets will only be refunded if a show is cancelled or the date is changed.
 If an event is cancelled, The Queen’s Hall’s liability will be to the customer who made the original purchase and the original method of payment will be used for the refund.
 Customers paying in cash who are unable to return in person for a refund will be sent a cheque.
+All costs, less transaction fee and postage cost (if applicable) will be refunded.

 Where the date of an event is changed, tickets will automatically be transferred to the new date unless a refund is requested.